-There are some outstanding and award-winning documentaries, news reports and videos on the problem of plastic pollution.
+There are some outstanding and award-winning documentaries, news reports and videos on the problems of single-use plastic and the solutions and alternatives.
 Many famous people and celebrities get behind the campaigns to lobby governments, work with industries and encourage the rest of us to help stem the tide of plastic production and pollution: Sir David Attenborough, Prince Charles, Ellen MacArthur and Jeff Bridges to name but a few.
 Here is a small selection I can highly recommend.

 ‘Nobody thought this through’, by The Irish Times, April 2017